Thailand, Laos and Cambodia Discover

 Today we drive from Luang Prabang to Vang Vieng, passing through Laos’ pristine countryside.
 Along the way, we will stop for photo opportunities and visit various hill tribe villages.
 On arrival, check-in at your hotel.

 Vang Vieng is a charming town in the bank of Nam Song river.
 It is very famous for beautiful caves.
-Today you will have chance to discover Tham Jung and Tham Jang caves.
+Today you will have chance to discover Tham Jung and Tham Chang caves.

 Back to town in late afternoon.